What Does "Hreflang and HTML lang mismatch" Mean?

 How To Fix

-Take a look at each URL in the table below and compare the self-referencing hreflang tag and the HTML lang tag.
+Take a look at each URL of your site and compare the self-referencing hreflang tag and the HTML lang tag.
 If they both seem okay, but just slightly different (e.g. if one is "en-us" and the other is "en" that may be okay), then there may not be anything to fix.
 But if one of them seems incorrect, you'll want to update the one that doesn't seem right.